comparison2026-03-10

 • AI API keys included (no separate OpenAI/Anthropic bill)

-The key insight: ClawMate includes the AI API keys.
+The key insight: ClawMates includes the AI API keys.
 If you self-host, you still need to pay OpenAI or Anthropic directly, which can be $20-100/month depending on usage.
-With ClawMate, that is included.
+With ClawMates, that is included.

 Who Should Self-Host?